 In 2020, 10 NATO allies (Belgium, Czechia, Greece, Hungary, Italy, Montenegro, North Macedonia, Romania, Spain and Türkiye) agreed to expand flight training capabilities across the alliance through the creation of the NATO Flight Training Europe (NFTE) High Visibility Project.

-By March 2024, NFTE had completed the first placements of around 50 student pilots in four locations, the addition of nine new training campuses, as well as the establishment of a dedicated industry advisory body.
+By March 2024, NFTE had placed ~50 student pilots at four locations, added nine new training campuses, and established an industry advisory body.

-Ahead of the conference, Jas sat down with IDGA to discuss how NFTE is working with the U.S. Air Force, objectives for 2025, and what the future of military flight training holds.
+Ahead of the summit, Hawker spoke with IDGA about NFTE’s collaboration with the U.S. Air Force, the programme’s objectives for 2025, and how multinational cooperation is shaping the future of military flight training.

 Please note: That all fields marked with an asterisk (*) are required.